nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 The system shall allow users to register, log in, and reset passwords via email verification.
 The system shall restrict administrative features to users with the 'Admin' role.
 The system shall validate input forms and reject incomplete submissions.
-All passwords shall be stored using salted SHA-256 hashing.
+All passwords shall be stored using salted SHA-256 hashing[6].
 The codebase shall be modularized for reusability and follow company naming conventions.
 ```